galtproject/galtproject-docs/en/Whitepaper.md

 For example, when you try to create a new record about the boundaries of the land plot in the state registry, such a record can be created.
 Since the decision to create a record is made by a specific person authorized fo that.
 There will be two conflicting entries in the registry, and resolving the conflict will require the use of a state judicial system.
 ![Double ownership check when creating Token for Land plot, Building or Room](https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-2.2-vector-07-big.png)

-## Types of property ownership
+## Types of property ownership - "with State" / "with out State"

-In modern world there is land that is divided between owners on the basis of state registers.
+In modern world there is land (and real estate objects) that is divided between owners on the basis of state registers.
 Recording in these registers and protection of the rights of owners is the responsibility of a state located in a particular territory.
 There are also territories that are not controlled by states and, accordingly, do not have their own registries and formal guarantors of rights.
-Examples of such territories are Bir Tawil and Antarctica.
-The proposed system of smart contracts allows you to register ownership of land and real estate, both in the first type of territories, and in the second.
+Examples of such territories are Bir Tawil[1] and Antarctica[2].
+The proposed system of smart contracts allows one to register ownership of land and real estate, both in the first type of territories, and in the second.

-## Creating property records, commercial operations, property protection and disputes resolution on the territories of existing states
+## Creating property records, commercial operations, property protection and disputes resolution on the territories of existing States

 ### Creating property records